Schr\"odinger's FP: Dynamic Adaptation of Floating-Point Containers for Deep Learning Training: Abstract

 \section{Abstract}

-We introduce a software-hardware co-design approach to reduce memory traffic and footprint during training with BFloat16 or FP32 boosting energy efficiency and execution time performance.
-We introduce methods to dynamically adjust the size and format of the floating-point containers used to store activations and weights during training.
-The different value distributions lead us to different approaches for exponents and mantissas. \textit{\EC} exploits the favourable exponent distribution with a loss-less delta encoding approach to reduce the total exponent footprint by up to $58\%$ in comparison to a 32 bit floating point baseline.
-To content with the noisy mantissa distributions, we present two lossy methods to eliminate as many as possible least significant bits while not affecting accuracy. \textit{\MP}, is a machine learning-first mantissa compression method that taps on training's gradient descent algorithm to also \textit{learn} minimal mantissa bitlengths on a per-layer granularity, and obtain up to $92\%$ reduction in total mantissa footprint.
-Alternatively, \textit{\MC} observes changes in the loss function during training to adjust mantissa bit-length network-wide yielding a reduction of $81\%$ in footprint. \DPRL implements hardware encoders/decoders that guided by \EC/\MP or \EC/\MC transparently encode/decode values when transferring to/from off-chip memory boosting energy efficiency and reducing execution time.
+The transfer of tensors from/to memory during neural network \emph{training} dominates time and energy.
+To improve energy efficiency and performance, research has been exploring ways to use narrower data representations.
+So far, these attempts relied on user-directed trial-and-error to achieve convergence.
+We present methods that relieve users from this responsibility.
+Our methods dynamically adjust the size and format of the floating-point containers used for activations and weights during training, achieving adaptivity across three dimensions: i)~which datatype to use, ii)~on which tensor, and iii)~how it changes over time.
+The different meanings and distributions of exponent and mantissas lead us to tailored approaches for each.
+We present two lossy \textit{pairs} of methods to eliminate as many mantissa and exponent bits as possible without affecting accuracy. \emph{\MP} and \emph{\QE} are machine learning compression methods that tap into the gradient descent algorithm to \emph{learn} the minimal mantissa and exponent bitlengths on a per-layer granularity.
+They automatically \textit{learn} that many tensors can use just 1 or 2 mantissa bits and 3 or 4 exponent bits.
+Overall, the two machine learning methods reduce the footprint by $4.74\times$.
+Alternatively, \emph{\MC} observes changes in the loss function during training to adjust mantissa and exponent bitlengths network-wide, yielding a $3.19\times$ reduction in footprint.
+Finally, we present an optional method, \EC, to exploit the naturally emerging, lop-sided exponent distribution to \textit{losslessly} compress resulting exponents from \QE or \MC and, on average, improve compression rates to $5.64\times$ and $4.56\times$.